SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 Once a user is authenticated, all forwarded calls to the backend will include the JWT `access_token` in an `Authorization` header, extracted from the `auth-tok` cookie (by the reverse proxy).

 It is possible that subsequent calls to the Backend API will eventually respond with `HTTP 401 - Unauthorized` response, once the token has expired (or been revoked).
-This response will get proxied back to the JS app.
+This response will get proxied back to the JS App.

-The JS app now has a choice to make on how to handle the `HTTP 401 - Unauthorized` response:
+The JS App now has a choice to make on how to handle the `HTTP 401 - Unauthorized` response:

 1. It can handle that response and direct the user to the login page for them to authenticate again, and redirect them back to where they started.
 2. It can attempt to refresh the `access_token`, obtain refresh `access_token`, and then retry the call to the Backend.